JeffersonLab/clara-tests/README.md

-# Clara Tests
+# CLARA Tests

-Provide the infrastructure to test the behaviour and performance of Clara.
+Provide the infrastructure to test the behaviour and performance of CLARA.